Zackwn/Exerc-cios/README.md

 ## Exercicios de programação

-- DeltaX - Calcula o Delta e o X de uma expressão que contém A, B e C, para para rodar só é necessario ter o NodeJS instalado.
+- DeltaX - Calculates the delta and the x of an expression that contains A, B and C, to run it you just had to got NodeJS installed.